okkokko10/Opencomputer/ideas.md

 integrated dynamics
  parse sign text
  can IntDyn be programmed with text using reduce on a list of operators gotten from a string?

+TreeNode item
+  needed uses:
+    in recipes
+    general virtual itemstack
+    item with a slot in a recipe
+    fuzzy, but with a slot in a recipe

+  other representations
+  Item("minecraft","name",0)
+  Item(nil,"name") -- matches all with name "name"

+  function "matching", which gets all items in a node that match a representation

+  each layer should have its own metatable?